Spain, Norway and Ireland say they will recognize a Palestinian state

 LONDON — The leaders of Ireland, Spain and Norway announced their countries would formally recognize Palestinian statehood in the coming days, with other member states in the European Union expected to follow their lead soon.

-The Israeli foreign ministerIsrael Katz, said he would be recalling the country's ambassadors from the three states for consultations.
+Israeli nullIsrael Katz said he would recall the country's ambassadors from the three countries for consultations.

 Ireland has long supported the Palestinian cause on the global stage, and political leaders there have been particularly vocal since the start of the current conflict in Gaza.

-Wednesday was, the prime minister or taoiseach, Simon Harris said, "an historic and important day for Ireland and for Palestine," and said he was "confident that further countries will join us in taking this important step in the coming weeks."
+Simon Harris, the Irish prime minister, or nullsaid that Wednesday was "an historic and important day for Ireland and for Palestine," and said he was "confident that further countries will join us in taking this important step in the coming weeks."

 Since then, Støre said in a press conference Wednesday morning, "the Palestinians have taken important steps towards a two-state solution."
 Støre also said the Hamas attacks on October 7th in Israel had not been carried out by supporters of that two-state solution, but that "Palestine has a fundamental right to an independent state."